 - Add chopped onion and jalapeño mixing well.

-- Cover chicken mix with plastic and return to fridge till 10 min before ready to cook on stove.
+- Cover chicken mix with plastic and return to fridge until 10 min before ready to cook on stove.

 - Remove husk and rinse tomatillos well in a colander.